tauki/tauki.github.io/_notes/sidenote-test.md

 On mobile devices, these notes should be hidden by default and revealed when you click the number. {% include sidenote.html id="3" content="I am a hidden note on mobile!
 Click me to see." %}

 Let's see how it looks!

+## Margin Notes (Unnumbered)

+Sometimes you just want a comment or annotation without a number reference.
+For that, we use **Margin Notes**. {% include marginnote.html id="mn1" content="I am a margin note!
+I have no number, just a symbol on mobile." %}

+They sit in the margin just like sidenotes but are less intrusive.
+Great for "meta" commentary or side thoughts. {% include marginnote.html id="mn2" content="Use me for things that don't need a strict citation." %}